algorithmiaio/test-algo-action/README.md

 # test-algo-action
-A github action designed to
+A github action designed to test an algorithm on www.algorithmia.com, with a given input/expected output.